Necdet Kent: Claims of Holocaust rescue

 In an annex to Stanford J. Shaw's book Turkey and the Holocaust (1993), Kent's claims of rescuing Jews during the Holocaust were first published.

-Kent said that, at some time in 1943, an assistant at the Turkish consulate told Kent that the Germans had just loaded 80 Turkish Jews living in Marseilles into cattle cars for immediate transport to probable death in Germany.
+Kent said that, at some time in 1943, an assistant at the Turkish consulate told Kent that the Germans had just loaded 80 Turkish Jews living in Marseille into cattle cars for immediate transport to probable death in Germany.
 Kent later recalled, "To this day, I remember the inscription on the wagon: 'This wagon may be loaded with 20 heads of cattle and 500 kilograms of grass'."
 Kent approached the Gestapo commander at the station, and demanded that the Jews be released, as they were Turkish citizens and Turkey was neutral.
 The official refused to do so, saying that the people were nothing but Jews.

 According to his own account, Kent and his assistant quickly got on the train; the German official asked him to get off, but Kent refused.
-At the next station, German officers boarded and apologized to Kent for not letting him off at Marseilles; they had a car waiting outside to return him to his office.
+At the next station, German officers boarded and apologized to Kent for not letting him off at Marseille; they had a car waiting outside to return him to his office.
 Kent explained that the mistake was that 80 Turkish citizens had been loaded on the train.
 "As a representative of a government that rejected such treatment for religious beliefs, I could not consider leaving them there," he said.
 Surprised at his uncompromising stance, the Germans ultimately let everyone off the train.

 Kent also claimed that he reached out to the Jewish community, issuing Turkish identity documents to scores of Turkish Jews living in southern France, or those who had fled there and did not hold valid Turkish passports.
-Kent also said that he went to Gestapo headquarters to protest against their stripping of males in the street in Marseilles to determine whether or not they were Jews (by circumcision); Kent rebuked the German commander and informed him that circumcision did not necessarily prove an individual's Jewishness, since Muslims are also circumcised.
+Kent also said that he went to Gestapo headquarters to protest against their stripping of males in the street in Marseille to determine whether or not they were Jews by circumcision; Kent rebuked the German commander and informed him that circumcision did not necessarily prove an individual's Jewishness, since Muslims are also circumcised.